whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - Can Whole Nations Embrace High Standards.md

 All these stories show how low our standards for men are.
 When boys are trained for submissive obedience instead of deep bravery, they learn to "hold back" or "shut down" core parts of themselves, becoming spiritually lost as they do not know how to relate to themselves and the world in a good way.

 Men can learn to ignore their own humiliation and cowardice.
 Some become people-pleasers who stand for nothing, just trying to keep life comfortable.
 Others become selfish, standing only for their own needs.
-The fact that Martin Luther King Jr and Jesus Christ are so widely celebrated shows just how rare profoundly good men are in unhealthy nations.
+That Martin Luther King Jr and Jesus Christ are so revered shows just how rare profoundly good men are in unhealthy nations.

 Spiritually lost men may preen on social media, flaunt their wealth, or spend vast hours playing video games.
 Some men live vicariously by watching movies or professional sports, or they focus on superficial hobbies or making money, or obsess over political and religious dogmas.

 In 1877, the American military captured some Cheyenne women and children.
 The very next day, 500 Lakota and Cheyenne warriors launched an attack to try to retrieve them.[xxx-black elk speaks|footnotes] Women and children suffer many sexual and physical assaults in unhealthy nations -- where are the good men who would band together to stop this?

-Men who have been systematically trained to deny their feelings and do not know how to follow their sacred path may abandon their children and spouse, or get lost in drugs or alcohol.
-Even among men who stay with their family, how many boys feel grateful to their fathers for holding them to high standards?
+Men who have been systematically trained to deny their feelings and not to follow their sacred path may abandon their family or beat them, or get lost in drugs or alcohol.
+Even among men who avoid these troubles, how many boys feel grateful to their fathers for holding them to high standards?
 How many girls feel grateful to their fathers for showing them what a good man is like?
-Too few!
+Too few!**

 Some men join the police or military where they pretend to serve the public while obediently taking orders from unaccountable leaders, so they actually protect the rich and powerful.
 Authorities consistently threaten the careers and even lives of police whistleblowers who call out the police's own illegal activity, so the rest know to stay in line.[xxx-odoc|ch32]